LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       * If you have numbers in the last cell on each row add `.table-cell-number` to right align the text and give it the right styling.

-      * Text in table cell's can be tricky to handle.
-If you want to keep the text from breaking consider adding `.text-nowrap` to each cell to keep the text on the same row.
+      * Text in table cell's can be tricky to style.
+If you want to keep the text from breaking into two rows consider adding `.text-nowrap` to each cell to keep the text on the one row.
 backgroundColor: "#f3f3f3"
 ---